Hi there! 👋 Thank you for visiting! Whatever you are looking for, I hope you will find it.

 If you want to reach out, you can contact me anywhere you'd like.
 You can find my social media channels right above the main navigation.

-If you want to say hi via email, write me at
+If you want to say hi via email,

 Lately i’ve been trying to apply the concept of using the url as the single source of truth in Angular applications I work on.
 Today I wrote some functionality that demonstrates this quite well.